apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
-We show in this graph that the system can handle around 17Mio IOPS with two namenodes.
+We show in this graph that the system can handle around 17Mio IOPS with two namenodes and 28Mio IOPS with four namenodes (with more than 64 clients we measured the number of IOPS to be slightly higher than 30Mio IOPS).
 Having multiple namenode instances matters especially with a higher number of clients.
-In the graph we see that the more clients we have the more we can benefit from a second namenode instance.
+In the graph we see that the more clients we have the more we can benefit from a second namenode instance or even more instances.
 </p>
 </div>